Black Friday (shopping): 2019

+2023

+Three people were stabbed during a fight between two groups at the Market Mall in Calgary.
+Four people were arrested.
+Hours later, three others were injured after a stabbing at CrossIron Mills, another mall in Calgary.

+2024

+Two people were injured in a shooting at the Park Plaza Mall in Little Rock, Arkansas.

 Black Friday online

 High traffic challenges for retailers

 Some online stores invest a lot of money in promotional campaigns to generate more sales and drive traffic to their stores.
 However, they often forget about the high loads their sites are going to experience.
 According to Retail Gazette, "A number of major retailers' websites went down as they failed to cope with the surge in Black Friday traffic in 2017 ...
 This just highlights that some retailers have not taken the necessary steps to prepare for Black Friday.
 Failing to prepare for peak can cause poor performance, site downtime, and ultimately lost revenue for retailers".
 Such carelessness results in huge reputational damage.
-Moreover, The 2017 Veeam Availability Report shows that "Unplanned downtime costs organisations around the world an average of R270m annually, up from the R210m of the previous year".
+Moreover, the 2017 Veeam Availability Report in South Africa found that "Unplanned downtime costs organisations around the world an average of R270m annually, up from the R210m of the previous year".